4 overdue invoice email templates that will help you get paid faster

 2. Due now

-If you’re still waiting on payment - or even a response - when the due date is up, it’s time to follow up with a polite reminder.
+If you’re still waiting for a payment - or even a response - when the due date is up, it’s time to follow up with a polite reminder.

-Although it might be frustrating not to get paid on time, it’s best to stay friendly at this point.
-There may well be a valid reason that the customer hasn’t paid yet and you don’t want to ruin any future collaboration.
+Although it is frustrating not to get paid on time, it’s best to give the benefit of the doubt at this point.
+There may well be a valid reason the customer hasn’t paid yet and you don’t want to put a damper on any future collaboration.
 Here’s an example:

 Hi [customer name],